lanarhmd/GroupB_Project/README.md

  <ul>
   <li>Appropriate design selection to ensure the application is easy to use</li>
   <li>To make sure every function provided is usable to the users</li>
-  <li>Communication barrier occur because some of us are not staying in Mahallah.
+  <li>Communication barrier occured because some of us are not staying in Mahallah.
 Thus, it is quite difficult since we have not meet in face to face</li>
 </ul>

   </div>